calliope-project/calliope/docs/user_defined_math/components.md

     1. a reference to an input parameter, where each valid member of the variable (i.e. each value of the variable for a specific combination of indices) will get a different value based on the values of the referenced parameters (see example above).
     If a value for a valid variable member is undefined in the referenced parameter, the decision variable will be unbounded for this member.
 1. It can be deactivated so that it does not appear in the built optimisation problem by setting `active: false`.
+1. It can take on a `default` value that will be used in math operations to avoid `NaN` values creeping in.
+The default value should be set such that it has no impact on the optimisation problem if it is included (most of the time, this means setting it to zero).

 ## Global Expressions